oxygenium-network/oxygenium/.autodoc/docs/markdown/http/src/main/scala/org/alephium/http/EndpointSender.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium/http/src/main/scala/org/oxygenium/http/EndpointSender.scala)

-The `EndpointSender` class is a part of the Alephium project and is used to send HTTP requests to endpoints defined in the project.
+The `EndpointSender` class is a part of the Oxygenium project and is used to send HTTP requests to endpoints defined in the project.
 It extends the `BaseEndpoint` trait and uses the `SttpClientInterpreter` to create requests.
 The class takes an optional `ApiKey` parameter and an `ExecutionContext` parameter in its constructor.

 The `createRequest` method takes an endpoint, its parameters, and a URI, and returns a request object that can be sent to the endpoint.
 The `send` method takes an endpoint, its parameters, and a URI, and sends the request to the endpoint using the `AsyncHttpClientFutureBackend`.
 It returns a `Future` that contains the response from the endpoint.